ControlEverythingCommunity/AD5254/README.md

 https://www.controleverything.com/content/Potentiometers?sku=AD5254_I2CPOT_10K

-This Sample code can be used with Raspberry pi, Arduino, Particle and Beaglebone Black.
+This Sample code can be used with Raspberry Pi, Arduino, Particle Photon, Beaglebone Black and Onion Omega.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: